Graded Motor Imagery (GMI)

 What are the symptoms of central sensitisation?

-Central sensitisation can include some or all of the following symptoms.
+Central sensitisation can include some or all the following symptoms.
 Remember everyone is different, so you may have other signs as well.

 Pain triggered by the idea of movement and touch.